 Conclusion and Settlement

-Lliability was admitted by the Defendant and following negotiations between the parties an out of court settlement was agreed at £337,682.
-The case was settled on a global basis, however, Counsel for the Claimant advised that damages in respect of pain, suffering and loss of amenity were estimated at around £20,000.
+Liability was admitted by the defendant and following negotiations between the parties an out of court settlement was agreed at £337,682.
+The case was settled on a global basis, however, Counsel for the claimant advised that damages in respect of pain, suffering and loss of amenity were estimated at around £20,000.

 The claimant had already received an interim payment of £10,000 along with state benefits during the proceedings and so this was taken into account when damages were awarded.